AnyLog-co/documentation/deployments/deploying_node.md

 node configuration process to apply a configuration option, or a configuration value.

 **Other Deployments**
-* [Empty Node](../examples/Network%20setup%20-%20Part%20I.md) - Manually deploy an AnyLog node
+* [Network Setup](../training/advanced/Network%20Setup.md) - deployment of AnyLog nodes using the CLI of the participating nodes.
 * [Quick Deployment](Quick%20Deployment.md) - Deploy an AnyLog with preset services, with limited environment configurations
 * [Training](../training) - Standard training used for explaining how to use AnyLog